THE DEFINITIVE

 Chapter 5

-A/B testing, also called split testing, is like a mini-experiment that helps you improve your conversion rate by helping you better understand what compels your audience to take action.
 Does your audience want a red or yellow CTA button?
 Do they click more when it’s $5 or 10% off their purchase?
 Do they want long-form or short-form content?
 Does a video make them more likely to convert?

 To get the best results, your A/B test should compare one variable at a time, such as a headline, color, font, image, or layout.
-(Multivariate testing, on the other hand, looks at multiple variables at once, but we don’t typically recommend this for our clients.)
+(Multivariate testing, on the other hand, looks at multiple variables at once, but we don’t typically recommend this for our clients).

 Why do we do A/B testing?